DONATE

 Founder, Voices of Origin

-Across these encounters, Dalia observed a recurring pattern she conceptualizes as glass masculinity forms of masculinity that appear rigid and dominant on the surface, yet are internally fragile—constructed through emotional restriction, inherited silence, and narrow definitions of strength.
-Under conditions of intense stress and nervous-system activation, these structures can fracture, sometimes culminating in acts of lethal violence, with profound and irreversible harm.
+Across these encounters, Dalia observed a recurring pattern she conceptualizes as Glass Masculinity: forms of masculinity that may look firm and dominant on the outside, yet are fragile within—built through emotional restriction, inherited silence, and narrow definitions of what it means to be “strong.”
+Under intense stress and high nervous-system activation, these structures can fracture; sometimes the fracture culminates in lethal violence with profound, irreversible harm.

 HOW TO SUPPORT VOICES OF ORIGIN